Frogging-Family/wine-tkg-git/wine-tkg-git/wine-tkg-userpatches/README.md

 You can also revert wine patches by giving them the .myrevert extension.

+*You can also apply/revert patches late (after make_vulkan/make_requests/autoreconf) by giving them the .mylatepatch or .mylaterevert extension following the logic above.*

 ## For wine staging patchsets - meaning your patches will be applied to the staging patches tree BEFORE being applied to the wine tree
 You can use your own wine-staging patches by giving them the .mystagingpatch extension.